-At the tippy-top (or should we say tippy-toe?) of our list is Kyrgies, a Climate Neutral Certified maker of slippers using natural materials, that also sends their waste wool to be used as extra slipper padding or building insulation.
+At the tippy-top (or should we say tippy-toe?) of our list is Kyrgies, a maker of ethical slippers using natural materials that also sends their waste wool to be used as extra slipper padding or building insulation.
+We’ve been wearing ours for months, and they’ve held up really well (and still smell fresh, thanks to wool’s naturally odor-resistant properties).

-We’re also wooly excited about Baabuk’s ethical felt slippers.
-The Certified B Corp helps you keep your feet toasty using traditional techniques and providing fair wages to Nepalese artisans.
+We’re also wooly excited about Baabuk’s sustainable felt slippers.
+The Certified B Corp helps keep our feet nice and toasty (even during cold Montana winters) using traditional techniques and provides fair wages to Nepalese artisans.

 Index: The Best Eco-Friendly Slippers